hackoregon/emergency-response/README.md

     pip install -U python-dotenv

 in your virtual environment or virtualbox.
-You can then save environment variables to be used within a notebook to a file called `file.env` *anywhere on your filesystem* (`file` can be anything, including blank).
-The file should look something like this:
+You can then save environment variables to be used within a notebook to a file called `.env` (if you have more than one such file, this process will climb the file tree and process the first one it finds).
+The file should look like this (with redacted values filled):

     # Configuration for accessing the ER fire database
     # These are comments